FH-Cloud-Computing/website/docs/glossary/index.md

 A container orchestrator is responsible for managing containers across multiple virtual or physical servers.
 When a server fails or a container crashes the orchestrator is responsible for scheduling the container on a different server.
 Some orchestrators also manage integration with the cloud.
 Orchestrators are discussed in [lecture 4](../lectures/4-containers/index.md)

+## CDN

+A content delivery network replicates content across the globe to bring the content closer to the end user.
+CDNs are discussed in [lecture 3](../lectures/3-xaas/index.md).

 ## DBaaS

 Databases as a Service are discussed in [lecture 3](../lectures/3-xaas/index.md) providing managed databases to a cloud customer without needing to manage a server, or the database system.